The 20 Best Total Anomalous Pulmonary Venous Return Doctors Near Me in North Carolina, US

 Offers Telehealth

-Lisa Rose is a Cardiologist and an Advanced Heart Failure and Transplant Cardiologist in Wilmington, North Carolina.
-Dr. Rose has been practicing medicine for over 19 years and is rated as an Experienced provider by MediFind in the treatment of Total Anomalous Pulmonary Venous Return.
-Her top areas of expertise are Pulmonary Hypertension, Pulmonary Veno-Occlusive Disease, Heart Failure, Pulmonary Edema, and Heart Transplant.
+Lisa Rose is a Cardiologist and an Advanced Heart Failure and Transplant Cardiologist practicing medicine in Wilmington, North Carolina.
+She has been practicing medicine for over 19 years.
+Dr. Rose is rated as an Experienced provider by MediFind in the treatment of Total Anomalous Pulmonary Venous Return.
+She is also highly rated in 14 other conditions, according to our data.
+Her clinical expertise encompasses Pulmonary Hypertension, Pulmonary Veno-Occlusive Disease, Heart Failure, Pulmonary Edema, and Heart Transplant.
+Dr. Rose is board certified in Internal Medicine.

 Experienced in Total Anomalous Pulmonary Venous Return